Murder (film series): Murder (2004 film)

-The first installment of the series is based on the 1969 French film The Unfaithful Wife by Claude Chabrol.
+The first instalment of the series is based on the 1969 French film The Unfaithful Wife by Claude Chabrol.
 Murder was released on 2 April 2004 and, despite receiving mixed reviews from critics, managed to become a highly successful venture at the box office, earning a "super hit" status from Box Office India.
 The film was a huge breakthrough for its lead actors, particularly Hashmi and Sherawat.
 It received an A certificate from the Indian Censor Board for its erotic subject and scenes.
 The film became one of the highest grossing Bollywood films of the year.

 Murder 2 (2011 film)

 A sequel, Murder 2, was commissioned after the success of the previous film and is directed by Mohit Suri, with Emraan Hashmi and Jacqueline Fernandez.
 The film is alleged to be based on the 2008 South Korean film The Chaser, though Bhatt denied this and said that it was inspired from the 2006 Nithari killings in Noida.
 The film is remembered for its erotic scenes.
 It was released on 8 July 2011 (worldwide), and received mixed to positive reviews from various critics of India.
 Proving to be similarly successful to the first entry in the series, the film became another profitable addition to the franchise, having earned ₹115 crore worldwide, from a budget of ₹50 crore.